 Denials of service are usually broken down into two types:

 The principle of denial-of-service attacks involves sending IP packets or data of unusual sizes or forms, so as to saturate the target machines or make them unstable and therefore keep them from providing the network services they offer.

-When a denial of service is triggered by several machines, this is referred to as "distributed denial of service" (abbreviated DDOS).
-The most well-known distributed denial-of-service attacks are Tribal Flood Network (abbreviated TFN) and Trinoo.
+But what is a distributed denial of service attack ?
+When a denial of service is triggered by several machines, this is referred to as distributed denial of service (DDOS).
+The most well-known distributed denial-of-service attacks are Tribal Flood Network (TFN) and Trinoo.

 To protect yourself against this type of attack, it is important to keep an active watch over new attacks and vulnerabilities and to retrieve patches from the internet that are designed by software publishers and some specialized groups: